 Our Verdict

-Wildology dry cat food receives the Cat Food Advisor rating, 3 stars
+Wildology dry product range is made of two recipes which all receive the Cat Food Advisor rating, 3 stars

 This range lists animal based protein as the first ingredient, although protein levels are relatively low.
 Carbohydrates, on the other hand, are high and moisture content low.
 This food contains a number of added vitamins and supplements to create a balanced diet.